The first step in creating/recreating your course is to establish or revisit the learning outcomes of the course.

 Plan and Develop Assessments and Activities

 The next important step in creating/recreating your course is to Plan and Develop Assessments and Activities that line up with your established learning outcomes and correspond with the Vanguard Credit Hour Policy.
-Vanguard defines a credit hour as approximately 37.5-45 hours of engaged learning time (including in class and out of class time) over the course of a term.
+Vanguard defines a credit hour as approximately 37.5-45 hours of engaged learning time (including in class and out of class time – 40hrs per credit to make it simpler) over the course of a term.
 Therefore, the typical 3-unit course will have the equivalent of 112.5-135 clock hours of engaged time over the course of the term.

 Calculate Student Workload